About Stephanie Martin

 I am a PhD candidate in the Mediterranean Archaeology concentration.

 I spent my undergrad at Bryn Mawr College outside of Philadelphia where I graduated with a B.A. from the Department of Classical and Near Eastern Archaeology, with minors in Geology and Latin.
-I have excavated in Greece, the United Arab Emirates, and Azerbaijan, in addition to working at sites in southern Maryland and working in CRM along the east coast.
+I have participated in field projects in Sicily, Greece, the United Arab Emirates, and Azerbaijan, in addition to working at sites in southern Maryland and working in CRM along the east coast.
 Most recently I have been part of the Mt.
 Lykaion Excavation and Survey project, as trench supervisor and Assistant Director for data management.

 My dissertation research focuses on the spatiality and materiality of migrant journeys in the Eastern Mediterranean.
 By examining the spatial configuration of factors which contribute to migrant decision-making, the physical spaces across which migrant journeys unfold, and how material culture reflects and informs migrant practices, I explore migrant decision making and identity in ancient and contemporary contexts.

 archaeology of migration, disaster archaeology, natural disasters and displacement, refugee and migrant indentities, spatial analysis and GIS applications, Bronze Age Mediterranean trade and communication networks, Bronze Age archaeology

 Graduate Certificate in GIS, University of Arizona, 2016

 M.A.
 Anthropology, Mediterranean Archaeology, University of Arizona 2015

 B.A.
 Classical and Near Eastern Archaeology, Bryn Mawr College 2012